raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 ### Node.js

-To run Dojo, we need to run Node.js v16 or above.
+To run Dojo, we need to run Node.js

 * With user "admin", let's check our version of Node.js running on the node